 Watch any rom-com released after 1977, and you'll be sure to find at least some small nods to

+Annie Hall.
 Available on Netflix

 'Groundhog Day' (96 percent)

-is one of those films that I could literally watch on repeat and never get bored of — which is ironic really, as that's what Phil Connors (Bill Murray) had to endure for 33 years and 350 days, according to WhatCulture.
+is one of those films that I could literally watch on repeat and never get bored of — which is ironic really, as that's what Phil Connors (Bill Murray) had to endure for Groundhog Day 33 years and 350 days, according to WhatCulture.

 How does Connors end this curse of listening to Sonny and Cher's

 I Got You Babe for that long?
 By falling in love with Andie MacDowell of course, who portrays news reporter Rita Hanson.
 Groundhog Day is more than just a rom-com — it demonstrates how love can ultimately change a person... and stop a monotonous time loop in the process.
 Available on Amazon Video

 'Four Weddings And A Funeral' (95 percent)

 Love Island, then you'll absolutely love Four Weddings and a Funeral.

 Bridget Jones's Diary, Love Actually), the film follows the dashing Charles (Hugh Grant) and his close group of friends as they traverse, well, four weddings and a funeral, where Charles continuously meets the American Carrie (Andie MacDowell), and eventually falls in love with the gal.

 Obviously, their romance does not run as smoothly as you'd hope it would, but the witty dialogue and '90s fashion sense makes for a truly British rom-com.

 'Enough Said' (95 percent)

 Enough Said is a charming romantic comedy between two divorcees, Albert (Gandolfini) and Eva (Julia Louis-Dreyfus).

 Eva, a massage therapist, meets Albert at a party and begins a relationship, only to realize that he is the ex-husband of her friend and client Marianne (Catherine Keener).
 Awkward.

 'About A Boy' (93 percent)

 Nick Hornby's 1998 novel of the same name, About a Boy tells the story of Will Freeman (Hugh Grant) — a single man in his late 30s that still acts like a teenager.
 After a complicated set of circumstances set in motion by Freeman, he attends a single parents' support group to pick up women, which is how he meets Marcus (Nicholas Hoult), a 12-year-old who finally teaches him how to act his age.
 About a Boy is a truly beautiful coming-of-age story in more ways than one, coupled with a gradual romantic narrative between Freeman and Marcus's family friend Rachel (Rachel Weisz).
 Available on Amazon Video

 'Silver Linings Playbook' (92 percent)

 depicts not only the relationship between Pat (Cooper) and Tiffany (Jennifer Lawrence) but also explores mental illness and love.
 Silver Linings Playbook

 The Silver Linings Playbook by Matthew Quick, director David O. Russell translates Quick's personal insight into mental illness with a combination of tragedy and beauty, highlighting the struggles one can have when mental illness plays a part in the conquest of love — a conversation that needs to be highlighted more often in film.
 Available on Amazon Video

 Make sure you have a bounty full of tissues, because you'll either be laughing or bawling — or both — with these picks.